Particular/docs.particular.net/nservicebus/pipeline/customizing-v6.md

 ---
-title: Customizing the Pipeline in NSB v6
+title: Customizing the Pipeline in NServiceBus Version 6
-summary: Customizing the message handling pipeline in NServiceBus version 6.
+summary: Customizing the message handling pipeline in NServiceBus Version 6.
 tags:
 - Pipeline
 related: